2008 United States Senate election in Delaware: General election

+Campaign

 Biden largely ignored the election in favor of Obama's presidential run.
-O'Donnell tried to make an issue of the dual campaigns, claiming that do so was evidence that serving his constituents was not important to him as well as criticizing his unwillingness to participate in debates and candidate forums.
-Politico's Daniel Libit writing about O'Donnell said, "nowhere else in America is a challenger wanting her incumbent opponent to campaign harder against her."
+O'Donnell tried to make an issue of the dual campaigns, claiming that doing so was evidence that serving his constituents was not important to him, as well as criticizing his unwillingness to participate in debates and candidate forums.
+Politicos Daniel Libit, writing about O'Donnell, said, "nowhere else in America is a challenger wanting her incumbent opponent to campaign harder against her."
+O'Donnell received the endorsements of astronaut Buzz Aldrin, Mississippi Governor Haley Barbour, and activist David Horowitz.

-Biden put up very few campaign advertisements, nevertheless he heavily outspent O'Donnell and her campaign failed to gain traction.
-Her campaign ended with thousands in debt.
-Kristin Murray briefly served as the campaign manager for O'Donnell.
-Murray claimed she left the campaign willingly because of O'Donnell's financial situation, though O'Donnell claimed she was fired.
-During O'Donnell's 2010 campaign for the seat, Murray claimed that O'Donnell was misusing her campaign donations and using the money to pay her rent and other "personal expenses".
+Biden put up very few campaign advertisements; nevertheless, he heavily outspent O'Donnell and her campaign failed to gain traction.
+She ended her campaign with thousands of dollars in debt.
+Kristin Murray briefly served as the campaign manager for O'Donnell, later saying she left the campaign willingly because of O'Donnell's financial situation; O'Donnell said she was fired.
+During O'Donnell's 2010 campaign for the seat, Murray said that O'Donnell was misusing her campaign donations and using the money to pay her rent and other "personal expenses".

-O'Donnel received the endorsements of astronaut Buzz Aldrin, Missouri Governor Haley Barbour, and activist David Horowitz.
+Predictions

+Pundits believed Biden would easily win re-election, with all major polls placing him over 30 points ahead of O'Donnell.
+The first poll, conducted in mid-September by Fairleigh Dickinson University, gave Biden the best projection with a +43 margin; his weakest projection came from SurveyUSA, with a +32 margin.
+The final poll of the election was conducted in late October by SurveyUSA, projecting Biden to win by 34 percent.